 Cyrano de Bergerac – translation by Anthony Burgess / Royal Shakespeare Company 1985 – from a videotape, hence the quality / Derek Jacobi, Sinéad Cusack, Tom Mannion

-Illustration by Sarah Mazzetti for The New Yorker, June 9, 2015
+Illustration of girl reading by Sarah Mazzetti for The New Yorker, June 9, 2015

 Cyrano de Bergerac – original French by Edmond Rostand / film by Jean-Paul Rappeneau 1990 / Gérard Depardieu, Anne Brochet, Vincent Perez